-This year, the TIFF Kids International Film Festival celebrates its 20th anniversary as one of the world’s most important cinematic events for film lovers aged 3 to 13.
+In 2017, the TIFF Kids International Film Festival celebrated its 20th anniversary as one of the world’s most important cinematic events for film lovers aged 3 to 13.
 TIFF Kids has helped inspire and empower tens of thousands of children through the discovery of filmmaking and animation.
-Join us as our youngest audiences take over TIFF Bell Lightbox for our largest programme to date, a diverse selection featuring over 160 films from over 40 countries.
-We also have plenty of off-screen fun and special events planned to encourage children to express their creativity.
+Our youngest audiences took over TIFF Bell Lightbox for our largest programme to date, a diverse selection featuring over 160 films from over 40 countries.
+We had plenty of off-screen fun and special events planned to encourage children to express their creativity.

 TIFF Kids engages young audiences in the art of storytelling, critical thinking, and media literacy through Q&As with filmmakers and special guests, our Jump Cuts Young Filmmaker Showcase (which goes national in 2017), and participation in the event itself as festival jurors.